 Q: How do I know if my extension cord is for outdoor use?

 When buying a cord the packaging should clearly indicate whether or not it is rated for outdoor use.
 There are other things to look for, too.
 A 'W' on the packaging or on the cord itself indicates that it is weatherproof and designed to use outside.
 Another sign is the plug - cords meant for outdoor use always have three-pronged plugs, with the third prong serving as a grounding wire.
 Indoor extension cords usually have only two-prong plugs.
 Finally, outdoor cords are a lot better insulated, with a heavy - sometimes brightly colored - jacket to insulate the wires and protect against sun, moisture, and temperature fluctuations.

 Q: What gauge extension cord do I need?

 The gauge (or thickness) of the wire directly relates to how much current it can carry.
-A 16 gauge cord is considered to be light-duty and is ideal for things like portable box fans, hedge trimmers, and Christmas lights.
+A 16 gauge cord is considered to be light-duty and is ideal for things like portable box fans, hedge trimmers, and outdoor string lights.
 14 gauge wire - which is thicker than 16 gauge wire - is considered to be a medium-duty.
 It is suitable for corded lawn mowers, drills and table saws up to around 100 feet.
 After that, the voltage drop would make it more suitable for less powerful appliances like lights and fans.
 12 gauge wire is found in heavy-duty extension cords and is suitable for appliances such as chainsaws, circular saws, and shop vacs.
 It's always a good idea to go for a higher gauge wire than you think you might need.